 A. DEFINITIONS - 1.
 "Academic year" means the two-semester period from August through May. - 2.
 "Associate dean" means the associate dean for law student services or the person appointed by the associate dean to perform or administer a designated task or program. - 3.
-"LLM program director" means the LLM program director for a particular LLM program. - 4.
-"Student" without other qualification includes both full-time and part-time students. - 5.
-"JD first year courses" means Civil Procedure I and II, Contracts I and II, Criminal Law, Property, Torts, Writing & Research I and II, and the first year Lawyering elective. - 6.
-"Required courses" means those courses listed in section C.1, below. - 7.
-"Upper-division courses" means all courses other than first year courses. - 8.
+"Student" without other qualification includes both full-time and part-time students. - 4.
+"JD first year courses" means Civil Procedure I and II, Contracts I and II, Criminal Law, Property, Torts, Writing & Research I and II, and the first year Lawyering elective. - 5.
+"Required courses" means those courses listed in section C.1, below. - 6.
+"Upper-division courses" means all courses other than first year courses. - 7.
 "Grade point average (GPA)" means the figure derived by dividing the total number of grade points a student has earned by the total number of units the student has attempted in courses completed for letter grades.
 GPAs are not rounded up in order to satisfy academic, financial aid, or career services standards.
 B. JD DEGREE REQUIREMENTS The requirements for the degree of Doctor of Jurisprudence are: